Avi DNS Architecture and Features

 3. Hosting Manual or Static DNS Entries

 Avi DNS can host manual static DNS entries.
-For a given FQDN, the user can configure an A, SRV, or CNAME record to be returned.
+For a given FQDN, the user can configure an A, SRV, CNAME, or NS record to be returned.

 4. DNS Load Balancing

 In this scenario, Avi SEs proxy DNS requests to a back-end pool of DNS servers.
 A virtual service with a System-DNS (or similar) application profile is defined per usual.
 For it, a pool of back-end servers must be assigned, loaded with any one of many available DNS server software packages.

 Avi DNS runs a virtual service with the application profile type of System-DNS and a network profile using per-packet load balancing.